Payaya people

 The Payaya people were Indigenous people whose territory encompassed the area of present-day San Antonio, Texas.
 The Payaya were a Coahuiltecan band and are the earliest recorded inhabitants of San Pedro Springs Park, the geographical area that became San Antonio.

+Territory and settlement

+The Payaya people lived near the San Antonio River, the Frio River to the west, near the Pastia tribal lands; and Milam County to the east, where they lived among the Tonkawa.